 Thankfully, there are a few things you can do to ensure that you’re maximizing your chances of a trouble-free streaming experience:

-- Connect your streaming devices to the router with an ethernet cable whenever possible.
+- Connect your streaming devices to your router with an Ethernet cable whenever possible.

-Use our bandwidth calculator to get an estimate of the speed you actually need to stream on multiple devices at home.
+Use our bandwidth calculator tool to estimate the speed you need to stream on multiple devices at home.

 Best Internet Speed for Gaming

-Online gaming is one of the few activities that require a fast upload speed.
-This is because the actions that you perform in-game are uploaded to a server for other players to view and interact with.
+Online gaming is one of the activities that genuinely benefits from a fast upload speed.
+This is because your actions in-game are uploaded to a server for other players to view and interact with.

 How Much Internet Speed Do I Need for Gaming?

-Minimum internet speed requirements for gaming are usually 4-8 Mbps if nobody else in the house is using up your bandwidth.
+Minimum internet speed requirements for gaming are usually around 15+ Mbps, if nobody else in the house is using up your bandwidth.
 Unfortunately, slower internet plans such as these may not give you the upload speed you need for a consistently good experience.

-If you’re the only one at home, a 25 Mbps internet plan is recommended for smooth gaming.
-However, speed isn’t the only thing that matters in gaming: ping and latency play a role as well.
+However, speed isn’t the only thing that matters in gaming: Ping and latency also play a role.

 Latency is a measurement of the amount of time it takes for data to be transmitted from one point to another.
 Ping is often used interchangeably to describe this, but in fact, a “ping” is simply the act of hailing a certain receiver.
-Under this definition, latency is a measurement of how quickly you can “ping” the server you are trying to reach.
+Under this definition, latency measures how quickly you can “ping” the server you are trying to reach.

-So, is latency a real concern when deciding which service provider to choose from?
+So, is latency a genuine concern when picking your internet service provider (ISP)?

 Internet speeds are measured in “Megabits per second,” often abbreviated as “Mbps.”
 These commonly range anywhere from 1 Mbps up to 1,000 Mbps.

-- One Gbps: one Gigabit per second, or one thousand Megabits.
-(1 Gbps is the maximum for most home internet plans, so you will often see fiber providers advertise “gigabit service” or “gig speed.”)
+- 1 Gbps: 1 gigabit per second, or 1,000 megabits per second (1 Gbps is the maximum for many home internet plans, so you’ll often see fiber providers advertise “gigabit service” or “gig speed.”)

-An average MP3 song in your iTunes ranges from three to five megabytes, whereas a 4K movie or tv show can be several gigabytes, so it’s important to gauge the types of speeds you’ll need accordingly.
+An average song download ranges from 3 – 5 MB, whereas a 4K movie or TV show can be several gigabytes, so it’s essential to gauge the types of speeds you’ll need accordingly.

-You will likely see the term GB used in conjunction with data caps, which some providers use to limit the amount of data you can consume.
-These can either be hard capped (service is not available after exceeding the stated amount) or soft-capped, meaning you will simply experience slower speeds — and potentially, additional charges.
+You’ll likely see the term GB used in conjunction with data caps, which some providers use to limit the amount of data you can consume.
+These can either be hard-capped (service is unavailable after exceeding the stated amount) or soft-capped, meaning you’ll experience slower speeds — and potentially, additional charges.

-You may notice a certain company offering fast speeds in the subdivision adjacent yours — only to search your internet options and find they can’t provide the same speed for your street.
-This can be frustrating.
+You may notice a particular company offering fast speeds in the subdivision adjacent to yours — only to search your internet options and find they can’t provide the same speed for your street.
+This division can be frustrating.

-Regardless of which type of service you’re interested in, your physical connection has to go somewhere central before it can move on to the wider network that forms the backbone of the internet.
+Regardless of what type of service you’re interested in, your physical connection has to go somewhere central before it can move on to the broader network that forms the backbone of the internet.
 For DSL and cable, this central location is the provider’s office or joining node, and for fiber, a central switch.

-No matter the specifics, the physical distance between your home and these meeting points can have an impact on the speed of service a particular company is able to offer.
-Remember, though — just because one provider can only offer a certain speed, that doesn’t necessarily mean all of them are limited in the same way.
+No matter the specifics, the physical distance between your home and these meeting points can impact the speed of service a particular company can offer.
+Remember, though — just because one provider can only provide a certain speed doesn’t necessarily mean all of them are limited in the same way.

-If you live in an area where there are several services to choose from, check the speeds offered by other ISPs in your area before setting an install date.
+If you live in an area with several services, check the speeds offered by other ISPs in your area before setting an install date.

 How Can I Calculate My Upload and Download Speed?

-If you already have existing service but aren’t sure how fast it actually is, you can find out using our speed test tool.
+If you already have an existing service but aren’t sure how fast it is, you can find out using our speed test tool.

-The Bottom Line: 25 Mbps Is the Minimum Speed for Modern Households
+Users Have Spoken: 200+ Mbps Is the Standard for Modern Households

 So how much speed do you need?
-If you don’t have time to dig into the details, just make sure you get a plan with at least 25 Mbps download speed.
+If you don’t have time to dig into the details and want the cheapest possible internet, just make sure you get a plan with at least 50 Mbps download speed.
 For most people, this is “good enough.”